alexdangelo/alexdangelo-old.github.io/_posts/2019-03-17-manager-readme-for-alex-dangelo.md

 Do you want to work on something specific?
 Want to drive a feature or lead a small team?
 Some other experience?
 Let me know, and I'll do what I can to help find something appropriate or discuss how to get there.

+I tend to be collaborative.
+I prefer to create an environment where others can be empowered to take ownership and drive work to completion.

 I'm trying to be a better manager.
 I want to keep getting better at what I do.
 I need feedback too.
 Knowing how to help you helps me too.

 ## A safe place